oalders/no-hugging-no-learning/slides.md

 ### After
 * OAuth via any of the available integrations
 * I needed this anyway in order to get user data, so it keeps things simpler to have `Persona` out of the mix
-* With Mozilla no longer 100% behind Persona, it becomes a less attractive solution and one which most non-technical users won't be familiar with
+* With Mozilla no longer 100% behind Persona, it becomes a less attractive solution
+  * most non-technical users won't be familiar with it at this point anyway

 ---

-### Did I learn?
-Ironically, I actually had to learn `Persona` for my original plan.
-If I had gone straight to OAuth then there would not have been much for me to learn, since `Mojo` has amazing plugin support for various OAuth providers.
-Mozilla dropped `Persona` support after I had already walked away from it, but it's confirmation that I made a reasonable choice here.
+## SSL Everywhere

+* Looked briefly into Let's Encrypt via Ansible
+* Ended up spending USD 10 for a RapidSSL cert

 ---